awxkee/sparkyuv/README.md

 # What's this

-Library allows to convert RGB to Y'UV formats at high speed using platform SIMD acceleration and appropriate approximation level
+Library allows to convert RGB to Y'UV formats at high speed using platform SIMD acceleration and appropriate approximation level.

 ## Supported YUV matrix